theforeman/foreman_abrt/README.md

   ~# update-ca-trust
   ```

-- Enable auto-reporting by running the following command:
+  **Katello:** when using Foreman with Katello, the subscription management
+  certificate should be used instead:

   ```
+  ~# cp /etc/rhsm/ca/katello-server-ca.pem /etc/pki/ca-trust/source/anchors/
-  ~# abrt-auto-reporting enabled
+  ~# update-ca-trust
   ```

 ### Verifying that the setup works

 You can verify your setup by crashing something on your managed host.
 We have a
-set of utilities in the Fedora repository especially for this purpose:
+set of utilities in the Fedora/EPEL repository especially for this purpose:

 ```
 ~# yum -y install will-crash